-The UK Government has announced that the main rate of UK corporation tax will be reduced from the current rate of 23%, which has applied from 1 April 2013, to 20%.
-The fall is to be phased in over a period of two years, with a 2% reduction to 21% from 1 April 2014, and a subsequent 1% reduction to 20% from 1 April 2015.
-The reduction in the main rate of corporation tax to 23% was substantively enacted on 3 July 2012.
-The Finance Act 2013, which was substantively enacted on 2 July 2013, included the legislation to reduce the main rate of corporation tax from 23% to 20%.
+The UK Government has announced that the main rate of UK Corporation tax will be reduced from the current rate of 21%, which has applied from 1 April 2014, to 20% w.e.f.
+1 April 2015.
 As the reduction in the main rate of corporation tax to 20% was substantively enacted at the Balance Sheet date, and reduces the rate expected to apply when temporary differences reverse, it has the effect of reducing the UK deferred tax assets and liabilities.